elaalm2/Sales-dashboard/README.md

 A mid-sized retail company was experiencing stagnant sales growth and needed visibility into their performance across different products, regions, and customer behaviors.
 Stakeholders lacked a consolidated view of critical KPIs and trends over time.

 ## 🎯 Objective
-Build an interactive dashboard that helps business decision-makers:
+> - Build an interactive dashboard that helps business decision-makers:
-Track overall sales performance and profitability Identify underperforming and overperforming categories and regions Understand the impact of different payment methods on revenue Compare metrics against the previous year using Time Intelligence
+> - Track overall sales performance and profitability
+> - Identify underperforming and overperforming categories and regions
+> - Understand the impact of different payment methods on revenue
+> - Compare metrics against the previous year using Time Intelligence

 ## Main 𝐊𝐏𝐈𝐬
-- **<ins>Service Level (%)</ins>**: (Target: > 91.5%) Percentage of calls answered within your target time (30s).
+- **<ins>Total Sales</ins>**: It is the sum of all Sales amount for .
 - **<ins>Answer Rate (%)</ins>**: (Target: > 95%) Percentage of calls answered vs. total calls received.
 - **<ins>Hold Time (%)</ins>**: (Target: < 10%) Percentage of time callers wait on hold from total in the call after answering.
 - **<ins>First Call Resolution (FCR %)</ins>**: (Target: > 80%) Percentage of problems solved in the first call.